Hardevk/assignment-1-ux-308/README.md

 # Chatter

-simple chat bot in a custom element
+a chat bot in a custom element